-The central credit institution reports on the liquidity situation to the Board of Directors of the central institution and the executive management of the central credit institution.
+The central credit institution reports on the liquidity situation to the Board of Directors of the central credit institution.
 The Board of Directors of the central credit institution is responsible for monitoring the implementation of the liquidity strategy at the central credit institution and plan the liquidity coverage of the central credit institution in accordance with the amalgamation's liquidity strategy.
+The independent risk management function of the central institution reports on the liquidity position regurarly to the Board of Directors of the central institution.
 The Board of Directors of the central institution takes the required measures based on the reporting it receives.